-Obliged entities shall appoint one member of the management body in its management function who shall be responsible to ensure compliance with this Regulation, the Regulation [please insert reference - proposal for a recast of Regulation (EU) 2015/847 - COM/2021/422 final], any other legal provisions adopted for the implementation of these Regulations and any administrative act issued by any supervisor ('compliance manager').
+1. Obliged entities shall appoint one member of the management body in its management function who shall be responsible for ensuring compliance with this Regulation,

+Regulation (EU) 2023/1113 and any administrative act issued by any supervisor ('compliance manager').

-The compliance manager shall ensure that the obliged entity's policies, procedures and controls are consistent with the entity's risk exposure and that they are implemented.
+The compliance manager shall ensure that the obliged entity's internal policies, procedures and controls are consistent with the obliged entity's risk exposure and that they are implemented.
 The compliance manager shall also ensure that sufficient human and material resources are allocated to that end.
 The compliance manager shall be responsible for receiving information on significant or material weaknesses in such policies, procedures and controls.

-Where the management body in its management function is a body collectively responsible for its decisions, the compliance manager shall be in charge to assist and advise it and to prepare the decisions referred to in this Article.
+Where the management body in its management function is a body collectively responsible for its decisions, the compliance manager shall be responsible for assisting and advising it and for preparing the decisions referred to in this Article.

-2. Obliged entities shall have a compliance officer, to be appointed by the management body in its management function and with sufficiently high hierarchical standing, who shall be responsible for the policies, procedures and controls in the day-to-day operation of the obliged entity's anti-money laundering and countering the financing of terrorism (AML/CFT) requirements, including in relation to the implementation of targeted financial sanctions, and shall be a contact point for competent authorities .
-That person shall also be responsible for reporting suspicious transactions to the Financial Intelligence Unit (FIU) in accordance with Article 50(6).
+2. Obliged entities shall have a compliance officer, to be appointed by the management body in its management function and with sufficiently high hierarchical standing, who shall be responsible for the policies, procedures and controls in the day-to-day operation of the obliged entity's AML/CFT requirements, including in relation to the implementation of targeted financial sanctions, and shall be a contact point for competent authorities.
+The compliance officer shall also be responsible for reporting suspicious transactions to the FIU in accordance with Article 69(6).

-In the case of obliged entities subject to checks on their senior management or beneficial owners pursuant to Article 6 of Directive [please insert reference - proposal for 6th Anti-Money Laundering Directive - COM/2021/423 final] or under other Union acts, compliance officers shall be subject to verification that they comply with those requirements.
+In the case of obliged entities subject to checks on their senior management or beneficial owners pursuant to Article 6 of Directive (EU) 2024/...+ or under other Union legal acts, compliance officers shall be subject to verification that they comply with those requirements.